Pork Katsu

 Can I make this gluten-free?

-Swap out the flour and panko breadcrumbs for gluten-free counterparts.
+Yes, to make this gluten-free, swap out the flour and panko breadcrumbs for gluten-free panko.

 Can I use pork chops?

-While you can use boneless pork chops for this recipe, it’s leaner cut means the meat will not be as juicy.
+While you can use boneless pork chops for this recipe, it’s a leaner cut which means the meat won’t be as juicy.
 To combat this, you can soak the chops in some brine for 30 minutes before breading them.

 pork katsu recipe.